 3. The Halo/Horn Effect

 One positive trait (halo) or negative trait (horn) can color the entire perception of a candidate.
+Edward Thorndike's original 1920 study and dozens of replications confirm this effect is consistent across all types of evaluators, from hiring managers to performance reviewers.

 The takeaway: Identify your "halo" quality—the thing that makes you unique and memorable—and make sure it comes through clearly.
+For tactics on crafting this positioning, see our post on how to stand out in job applications.

 The Fear Factor